realworldocaml/book/en/maps-and-hashtables.md

 Even though a `Map.Tree.t` doesn't physically include a comparator, it does include the comparator in its type.
-This is what is known as a _phantom type parameter_, because it reflects something about the logic of the value in question, even though it doesn't correspond to any values directly represented in the underlying physical structure of the value.
+This is what is known as a _phantom type_, because it reflects something about the logic of the value in question, even though it doesn't correspond to any values directly represented in the underlying physical structure of the value.

 Since the comparator isn't included in the tree, we need to provide the comparator explicitly when we, say, search for a key, as shown